 Retailers can minimize waste during frequent campaigns by adopting reusable display materials that don’t require adhesives.
-Glue-free options like static-cling or grip-based materials can be applied and removed multiple times without damage to surfaces or leaving residue.
+Glue-free materials can be applied and removed multiple times without damage to surfaces or leaving residue.
 Implementing modular design approaches allows for updating only specific elements rather than entire displays.
 Training staff on proper material handling and establishing efficient recycling systems can further reduce waste.
-Extending campaign planning cycles and transitioning to digital signage where appropriate also helps minimize environmental impact while maintaining effective promotional messaging.
+Extending campaign planning cycles also helps minimize environmental impact.

 Understanding the waste challenge in retail campaigns